Sv443-Network/UserUtils/README.md

 });

 async function exportMyDataPls() {
-  // first, make sure the persistent data of the stores is loaded into their caches: await fooStore.loadData();
+  // first, make sure the persistent data of all stores is loaded into their caches: await serializer.loadStoresData();
-  await barStore.loadData();

   // now serialize the data:
   const serializedData = await serializer.serialize();